-Earthquake rocks border between Iraq, Iran
+Photos: Earthquake rocks border between Iraq, Iran

 Earthquake rocks border area between Iraq, Iran

-Rescue crews search through the rubble in the Iranian town of Sarpol-e Zahab.
+Rescue crews search through the rubble in Sarpol-e Zahab on November 13.

 Earthquake rocks border area between Iraq, Iran

-A man searches for people trapped in the rubble in Derbendihan, Iraq, on Sunday, November 12.
+A man searches for people trapped in the rubble in Iraq's Darbandikhan district on Sunday, November 12.

 Earthquake rocks border area between Iraq, Iran

-A man searches the rubble for survivors in Sulaimaniya on Sunday.
+A man searches the rubble for survivors in Iraq's Darbandikhan district.

 Earthquake rocks border area between Iraq, Iran

-A wounded person is rushed to a hospital in Sulaimaniya.
+A wounded person is rushed to a hospital in Iraq's Sulaimaniya province on November 12.

 Earthquake rocks border area between Iraq, Iran

-Iraqis in the Darbandikhan district of Sulaimaniya province search for people trapped in rubble after the 7.3 magnitude earthquake struck the Iran-Iraq border region.
+People in Sulaimaniya search for people trapped in rubble on November 12.

 Earthquake rocks border area between Iraq, Iran